hollacabs/ride-matching-microservice/readme.md

 # Hollacabs - Ride Matching Service
-> Microservice responsible for matching ride requests to the nearest available driver.
+Matching ride requests to the nearest available driver.

 Technology Used:
-Node
+-Node
-Koa
+-Koa
-Cassandra
+-Cassandra
-Redis
+-Redis
-Docker Compose
+-Docker Compose
-AWS ELB, ECS, EC2
+-AWS ELB, ECS, EC2

 One to two paragraph statement about your product and what it does.